-Property access is provided by way of Dragonfly Drive providing access from the public road system directly to the private land.
-No new buildings are proposed however hydrant span compliance can be reviewed with future development.
+Property access is provided by way of Lilac Avenue providing access from the public road system directly to the private land, giving firefighters access to the building.

-Property access roads shall comply with Planning for Bush Fire Protection (2019) Section 6.
+Property access roads shall comply with Planning for Bush Fire Protection (2019) Section 7.